 You can walk through Olympic Sculpture Park along the waterfront just North of Pike Place Market, or check out Pioneer Square’s historic free art walk.

 Peruse the Fremont neighborhood’s art installations as you walk off brunch on your way to Theo Chocolate Factory, or maybe just mosey around Pike Place Market itself, which often hosts mural scavenger hunts throughout the year.

-Visit all 11 breweries which are just within an one mile radius and get a stamp in your passport at each to receive a prize, or visit just 6 for a smaller prize redeemable at any of the locations you visit.
+Visit each of the breweries that are just within a one-mile radius and get a stamp in your passport at each to receive a prize, or visit just 6 for a smaller prize redeemable at any of the locations you visit.

 You can watch for salmon jumping up the ladder outside, or head downstairs to see them swimming through and read more about the lifespan of the Pacific Northwest salmon.

 You can walk onto the ferry or drive up, but if you’re in a car be sure to come up to the top deck for great views of downtown Seattle on the ferry to Bainbridge Island.